New

 About The Writer

-This site is for anyone who’s ever questioned the old interpretations, who’s sensed that the Bible is really about something more.
-I share what I’ve found through studying Neville Goddard’s work and reading Scripture as a symbolic record of human imagination — a guide to assuming consciously and living as “I AM that I AM.”
+This site documents what I have learnt through two years of studying Neville Goddard’s work and reading Scripture as a symbolic record of imagination in operation — a practical guide to conscious assumption and living from “I AM that I AM.”

 Welcome to The Way.